Escrich/00-Filamentalist_Rewinder_Escrich_modifications-00/20250529 Back roller two units/readme.md

 </p>

-### Two halves Back roller with spacer using two units of 688 ball bearings, on each half.
+### Two halves Back roller with spacer using two units of 688 ball bearings, on each half

+- You need to print two rollers and a single spacer.